bobrecio/bash_hints/UbuntuServer_Setup.md

 Linux Server setup

-1. Install
+1. Install Ubuntu Server from USB
-- Install the root to, at least, a 40Gb partition.
+>- Install the root to, at least, a 40Gb partition.
 100Gb should be enough.
-- Map ```/home``` to a large ext4 partition (if possible) (we can add it in fstab later)
+>- Map ```/home``` to a large ext4 partition (if possible) (we can add it in fstab later)
-- If you are dual booting with Windows, consider mapping a vfat partition to ```/dos```.
+>- If you are dual booting with Windows, consider mapping a vfat partition to ```/dos```.
 You can share content with Windows.

 2. Set up SSH first so you can do the rest remotely!<br>
 ```$ sudo apt install tasksel```<br>